 Feel Good Movies To Watch While Stuck At Home

-It’s not surprising to know that many people are having a difficult time coping with Covid.
+It’s unsurprising to know that many people are having difficulty coping with Covid.
 After all, nobody likes being cooped up for extended periods.
-Fortunately there are ways for people’s minds busy in a lock down.
-For instance, watching one or more feel good movies.
-While movies can’t replace friends and family, it …
+Fortunately, there are ways for people to be busy in a lockdown.
+For instance, they are watching one or more feel-good movies.
+While movies can’t replace friends and family, they can lift spirits and even bring a smile.

 Annie Hall (1977)

-Winner of the Academy Award for Best Picture, Annie Hall is considered one of the funniest romantic movies ever made.
+Winner of the Academy Award for Best Picture, Annie Hall is considered one of the funniest romantic movies ever.
 Set in 1970s Manhattan, the film stars and is directed by Woody Allen as Alvy Singer and Diane Keaton.
-Also appearing in prominent roles were Carol Kane, Tony Roberts, Christopher Walken and Paul Simon.
-Both Allen and Keaton won Oscars – respectively for Best Director and Best Actress.
-Annie Hall has since appeared on several lists from the American Film Institute (AFI).
+Also appearing in prominent roles were Carol Kane, Tony Roberts, Christopher Walken, and Paul Simon.
+Both Allen and Keaton won Oscars for Best Director and Best Actress.
+Annie Hall has since appeared on several American Film Institute (AFI) lists.

 Back To The Future (1985)

-Largely filmed at Universal Studios Hollywood, Back to the Future appears on many Top 10 Movie lists.
-Set in the Hill Valley, California, this sci-fi comedy made movie icons of Michael J. Fox, Christopher Lloyd and Lea Thompson.
+Primarily filmed at Universal Studios Hollywood, Back to the Future appears on many Top 10 Movie lists.
+This sci-fi comedy set in Hill Valley, California, made movie icons like Michael J. Fox, Christopher Lloyd, and Lea Thompson.
 Directed by Robert Zemeckis, Back to the Future was a huge success.
-In fact, it spent nearly three consecutive months at the top of the box office.
+It spent nearly three consecutive months at the top of the box office.
 It also spawned two sequels, Back to the Future II and Back to the Future III.
-Of course there are also merchandise, a TV series and a short film.
+Of course, there is also merchandise, a TV series, and a short film.

 Best In Show (2000)

 For those unfamiliar, Best in Show is a hilarious take on quirky owners competing against one another at a national dog show.
-Taking place at the Mayflower Dog Show, it stars Christopher Guest and Eugene Levy.
-Moreover, it also features Jane Lynch, Catherine O’Hara, Parker Posey and Jennifer Coolidge.
+It occurs at the Mayflower Dog Show, which stars Christopher Guest and Eugene Levy.
+Moreover, it also features Jane Lynch, Catherine O’Hara, Parker Posey, and Jennifer Coolidge.
 Written by Christopher Guest and Eugene Levy, Best in Show appears on several Top 100 Best Comedies lists.
 Movie fans of Christopher Guest and Eugene Levy may recall the cast in several additional recurring roles together.
 For example, This is Spinal Tap (1984) and Waiting for Guffman.
 (1997)

 E.T.
 The Extraterrestrial (1982)

-One of the best feel good movies ever made, E.T.
-The Extraterrestrial is about an alien being who gets stranded on planet Earth.
-Set in the San Fernando Valley of Los Angeles, the Steven Spielberg film stars Dee Wallace, Peter Coyote and Henry Thomas.
-A critical and financial success, E.T. went on to become the largest grossing movie ever.
+One of the best feel-good movies ever made, E.T.
+The Extraterrestrial, is about an alien stranded on Earth.
+Set in the San Fernando Valley of Los Angeles, the Steven Spielberg film stars Dee Wallace, Peter Coyote, and Henry Thomas.
+A critical and financial success, E.T. became the most giant grossing movie ever.
 In 2007, the American Film Institute (AFI) selected E.T.
-The Extraterrestrial as 24th greatest film of all time.
+The Extraterrestrial as the 24th most excellent film ever.
 Although outdated for some, E.T.
-The Extraterrestrial remains one of the finest feel good movies of all time.
+The Extraterrestrial remains one of the finest feel-good movies ever.

 Ferris Bueller’s Day Off (1986)

-Some movies really don’t need much introduction and Ferris Bueller’s Day Off is one of those.
-Set in 1980s Chicago, the teen comedy film stars Matthew Broderick, along with Mia Sara, Alan Ruck, Jennifer Grey and Jeffrey Jones.
+Some movies don’t need much introduction, and Ferris Bueller’s Day Off is one of those.
+Set in 1980s Chicago, the teen comedy film stars Matthew Broderick, Mia Sara, Alan Ruck, Jennifer Grey, and Jeffrey Jones.
 Ferris Bueller is a high school slacker who devises an ingenious way to skip out of classes.
-At the same time he is doing his best to elude Dean Edward R. Rooney.
-Several iconic Chicago landmarks are featured, including the Art Institute of Chicago, Willis Tower and Wrigley Field.
+At the same time, he is doing his best to elude Dean Edward R. Rooney.
+Several iconic Chicago landmarks are featured, including the Art Institute of Chicago, Willis Tower, and Wrigley Field.

 Grease (1978)

-The most successful musical of all time, Grease is about high school friends and teenage romance set in the summer of 1958 in California.
-A classic for all ages, the musical romantic comedy stars John Travolta as the iconic greaser Danny Zuko and Olivia Newton-John, as a shy transfer student from Australia.
-Directed by Randal Kleiser, “Grease” features a number of well known songs, whose sing-along lyrics are known all over the world.
-This includes the title track Grease, Hopelessly Devoted to You, Summer Nights and You’re the One That I Want.
+The most successful musical of all time, Grease, is about high school friends and teenage romance set in the summer of 1958 in California.
+A classic for all ages, the musical romantic comedy stars John Travolta as the iconic greaser Danny Zuko and Olivia Newton-John as a shy transfer student from Australia.
+Directed by Randal Kleiser, “Grease” features several well-known songs whose sing-along lyrics are known worldwide.
+This includes the title tracks Grease, Hopelessly Devoted to You, Summer Nights, and You’re the One I Want.

 Related: Anaheim Majestic Garden Hotel Near Disneyland